 We’ve heard a lot of stories about breweries opening in Maine over the last 5-10 years, but I imagine it was a lot different in 1983.
 Can you tell us what it was like to open a brewery in that landscape?

 We incorporated in October of 1983.
 Then I traveled to England and Scotland and studied brewing.
 I then came back, wrote a business plan and went about raising money.
 All of that took a while – and so we sold our first beer in 1986.
-Back then, there were maybe two dozen craft brewers – we called ourselves microberewers then – in the country, mostly in the west.
+Back then, there were maybe two dozen craft brewers – we called ourselves microbrewers then – in the country, mostly in the west.
 The real problem was there were no road maps, nobody knew anything about what a craft beer was, so we had to explain things to everyone.
-Our fist package was a six pack of pale ale.
+Our first package was a six pack of pale ale.
 Our big break came when a couple of the large supermarket chains embraced the idea enthusiastically and included us on their shelves.
 That was a game changer.

 At the Bull Feeny’s event, David pointed out the difference between opening a brewery now and opening one then: